 Tom Riley was last seen at the National Theatre as Gerry in the 2023 revival of acclaimed play DANCING AT LUGHNASA, directed by Josie Rourke.
-Tom's other theatre credits include Seth in the recent production of DRY POWDER at the Hampstead Theatre, alongside Hayley Atwell, numerous productions at the Royal Court Theatre, and the world premiere of the Stephen Poliakoff play MY CITY at the Almeida Theatre in 2011 as Richard.
+Tom's other theatre credits include Seth in the 2018 production of DRY POWDER at the Hampstead Theatre, alongside Hayley Atwell, numerous productions at the Royal Court Theatre, and the world premiere of the Stephen Poliakoff play MY CITY at the Almeida Theatre in 2011 as Richard.

 Henry’s deeply troubling experience is relayed through three actors who play his father, war correspondent Patrick Cockburn, his mother, Jan, and Henry himself.
 Overwhelmingly it is Henry’s language and his attitude to his illness, handled brilliantly by Tom Riley, which lingers.

 For BBC Radio 4 play HENRY'S DEMONS, Tom received a special commendation as Best Actor in the 2012 BBC Audio Drama Awards.

-In addition to a number of well received BBC Radio 4 plays, Tom Riley narrated the unabridged audio book KILL YOUR FRIENDS by John Niven, to accompany the film, as well as the sequel KILL 'EM ALL, released October 2018.
+In addition to a number of well received BBC Radio 4 plays, Tom Riley narrated the unabridged audio book KILL YOUR FRIENDS by John Niven to accompany the film, as well as the sequel KILL 'EM ALL, released October 2018.